prettydev/find-stuff-app/README.md

    5. don't modify some app functions, it makes the problem more difficult.
       1. this project, i modified BottomNavTab, and didn't test it's behavior, so eventually modified again like the start point.
 7. Happy coding!

+# ssl setting guide

+1. yarn add react-native-ssl-pinning@latest
+2. openssl s_client -showcerts -connect 106.53.75.202:8000
+3. Copy the certificate (Usally the first one in the chain), and paste it using nano or other editor like so , nano mycert.pem
+4. convert it to .cer with this command openssl x509 -in mycert.pem -outform der -out mycert.cer
+5. iOS > drag mycert.cer to Xcode project, mark your target and 'Copy items if needed' Android > Place your .cer files under src/main/assets/.